The South Australian Queen’s Birthday June Long Weekend is around the corner (13 June 2022)

-The South Australian June Long Weekend is around the corner!
 We love bringing you the best ideas for how to spend that time with the kids and have dropped some ideas here to make it easy for you to find something to do.
 It’s not too late to book a June long weekend camping trip, or you could plan a family bushwalk, bike ride, visit a new playground, get through a list of classic family movies you never get around to watching, get stuck in to the garden or get busy in the kitchen with the kids (that’s code for they make mess and you clean up – you have been warned).
 From events to activities, places to visit and things to do we’ll make sure your Adelaide June Long Weekend is a good one.

 We’ve got just the list for your June Long Weekend fishing adventures and have listed five great places you can easily take kids fishing and you won’t need a boat.
 Beach fishing, creek fishing and carp fishing with corn at Murray Bridge!
 If all else fails we highly recommend the fish and chips at The Stunned Mullet Henley